AAROC/IDPPublic/README.md

 IDPPublic
 =========

-Code for the front-end of a Shibboleth Identity Provider, for homeless users.
-This package includes membership request workflow and annual expiration of membership.
+This project provides code for the front-end of a Shibboleth Identity Provider.
+The IdP is particlarly adapted for *homeless* users and includes membership request workflow and annual expiration of membership.

 ## Prerequisites
 In order to build this, you will need :